build-on-aws/content/tutorials/get-started-amazon-sagemaker-data-wrangler/index.md

     ![26-completed-steps](/images/26-completed-steps.png)
 </ol>

-### Export the prepared image data to another S3 bucket.
+### Export the Prepared Image Data to Another S3 Bucket

 In this step, we’ll add the last step to output the results of our flow to an Amazon S3 bucket.